 Clause 13.2: Liability

-Although one of CoinLoan’s products is called an ‘interest account’, your funds aren’t covered by any insurance and by investing on CoinLoan your investment is exposed to certain risks.
+Although one of CoinLoan’s product is called an ‘interest account’, your funds aren’t covered by any insurance and by investing on CoinLoan your investment is exposed to certain risks.

 As CoinLoan clearly says in their Terms and Conditions, your investments aren’t insured by any jurisdiction.